 The ragged looking flowers which usually bloom in groups of three and only in the autumn once the leaves begin to die, are bisexual, 4-parted, with very narrow long yellow petals resembling twisted straps.
-These are the lobes of the calyx.
-The cup of the calyx is yellow-green.
-There are four short stamens with yellow anthers contained within the cup along with 4 false stamens (staminodes) that are placed opposite the petals.
+The cup of the calyx is yellow-green with 4 lobes which reflex when the flower opens.
+The petals are alternate between the calyx lobes There are four short stamens with yellow anthers contained within the cup along with 4 false stamens (staminodes) that are placed opposite the petals.
 These carry the nectar.
 There are two styles with spreading tips.
 The cluster grows on a short stalk from the leaf axils.

 Habitat: Witch Hazel grows as an understory plant in dry to moist soils of deciduous forests.
 It can tolerate a dense canopy but flowering is best if the canopy has sunny breaks.
 The plant produces suckering stems but reproduces only by seed.
 There is considerable variation in size of plant, leaf size, and flower color from south to north in this species range.

-Names: The genus name, Hamamelis, is from a Greek word believed to be derived from fruit capsules of this genus resembling the fruit of a certain type of Greek fruit tree, possibly the medlar.
+Names: The genus name, Hamamelis, is from a Greek name used by Hippocrates for the small southeastern European fruit tree, the medlar, Mespilus germanica, whose fruit resembles the fruiting capsules of Witch Hazel - that is with the inside partially exposed.
 The species name, Virginiana refers to the state of Virginia from where the type plant for classification was obtained.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There is one other species of Hamamelis that is not native to Minnesota - H. vernalis.
 This is a late winter to spring flowering Witch Hazel, which has flowers that range in color from deep red to yellow and are fragrant.
 The leaves are less rounded and the root system is stoloniferous, not suckering.
 At one time it was thought that certain plants in the Garden were that species but the recent plant census indicates that the Garden plants all have the characteristics of H. virginiana.